110hideki/akamai-edgeworkers-gettingstarted/README.md

 akamai install edgeworkers
 ```
 + get your .edgerc saved on your home directory
++ add the section mae of .edgerc in edgercsection in package.json
 + downlaod typescript-rollup project to your working directory